NJ Electrical Inspection Service

-MM Electric LLC is officially licensed in the state of New Jersey, making us able to do a wide range of electrical services, from installation to repairs and renovation.
+MM Electric LLC of Monmouth County is officially licensed electrical inspector in the state of New Jersey, making us able to do a wide range of electrical services, from installation to repairs and renovation.
 Being licensed also means we are able to do electrical inspections as well.
 We have done electrical inspections for both residential homes and commercial business throughout the central New Jersey area.

 What do electricians look at when they do an electrical inspection?

 A licensed electrician will look at all aspects of your electrical system from the electrical panel to the wiring to the outlets and switches.
 They are not only looking for obvious problems, but they are also looking for things that could cause a problem later down the road.
 These problems are not always easy to spot by the untrained eye.
 An electrical inspector will also perform outlet testing, and examine the condition of your home’s wiring.
 Furthermore, an electrical inspection involves taking a look at how appliances, especially high powered appliances like laundry machines and dishwashers are plugged in. they will also look for practices that can cause fires, like installing too many things in a single outlet or having broken extension cords.